 For products primarily priced under \$10,000, every one to three years, we typically distribute a new, comprehensive catalog initially in a series of bulk mailings, first to our existing customers, followed by mailings to targeted markets of potential customers.
 Over the life of the catalog, distribution will also be made periodically to potential and existing customers through direct mail and trade shows and in response to e-mail and telephone inquiries.
 From time to time, we also intend to distribute catalog supplements that promote selected areas of our catalog or new products to targeted subsets of our customer base.
 Future distributions of our comprehensive catalog and our catalog supplements will be determined primarily by the incidence of new product introductions, which cannot be predicted.
 Our end user customers are research scientists at pharmaceutical and biotechnology companies, universities and government laboratories.
 Revenue from catalog sales in any period is influenced by the amount of time elapsed since the last mailing of the catalog, the number of catalogs mailed and the number of new items included in the catalog.
-We launched our latest comprehensive catalog and the electronic version of our catalog on our website, represented approximately 31% and 32% of our revenues for the years ended December 31, 2007 and 2006, respectively.
+We launched our latest comprehensive catalog in February 2008, with approximately 900 pages and approximately 60,000 copies printed.
+Revenues from direct sales to end users, derived through our catalog and the electronic version of our catalog on our website, represented approximately 31% and 32% of our revenues for the years ended December 31, 2007 and 2006, respectively.